blasphemetheus/wrangle/README.md

     These samples shouldn't be one frame, they should be lets say 10 frame samples.
 Idk.
 That's arbitrary.

+#Doing (we have to run VMAF on these files) (comparing a master to a subject and outputting a JSON with all of the scores and such)
+- integrate with FFMPEG (stream, files)
+- integrate with VMAF library (also in the system, on the server so it can be run)
+- tell VMAF to run what on what files (and read the output where?)

 And finally, we want to present the findings that we have in a way where we can interpret them and draw conclusions from them.

 #Presentation